whya5448/dns-proxy-server/.github/ISSUE_TEMPLATE/bug-unexpected-behavior-report.md

 ---

-### What is expected

-Describe what you expected to happen and why

 ### What is Happening

 * Describe what is happening instead
 * Please also describe how to reproduce

+### What is expected

+Describe what you expected to happen and why

+### Steps to Reproduce

+Describe which steps should be followed to reproduce the issue

 **Specs:**
 - OS: [e.g. Ubuntu 16]